aiidateam/AEP/003_efficient_object_store_for_repository/readme.md

 ## Proposed Enhancement
-The goal of this project is to have a very efficient implementation of an "object store" that:
+The goal of this project is to have a very efficient implementation of an "object store" (or, more correctly, a key-value store) that:
-- works directly on a disk folder;
+- works directly on a disk folder (i.e. only requires access to a folder on a disk);
 - ideally, does not require a service to be running in the background, to avoid to have to ask users to run yet another service to use AiiDA;
 - and addresses a number of performance issues mentioned above and discussed more in detail below.